oliver-veal/robotics-coursework/docs/source/index.rst

 .. warning::

-   Line numbers in the follow code blocks do not correspond to the line numbers in kinematics.py or any other script mentioned
+   Line numbers in the following code blocks do not correspond to the line numbers in kinematics.py or any other script mentioned, only within the blocks.

 .. code-block:: python
    :linenos: